progwebtec/classes-module/content/classes/ss2025/m1/assignments/assignment_02_old/_index.md

 ---
-title: Assignment 02 - 99 Bottles
+title: Assignment 02 - Refactoring Exercise
 author: kleinen
 weight: 40
-draft: false
+draft: true
 ---
 See moodle for this assignment.